 - using energy-efficient appliances, such as televisions, fridges and ovens, that produce less heat.

-Find out how we prepare for a heatwave in our Heatwave Plan - a strategy to assist, educate and alert vulnerable community members of a declared heatwave to help reduce risks.
+Find out how we prepare for a heatwave in our Heat Health Plan - a strategy to assist, educate and alert vulnerable community members of a declared heatwave to help reduce risks.
 For general information about emergency planning, see Council's Municipal Emergency Management Plan.